ryan-haskell/elm-spa/examples/elm-spa-dev/public/content/guide/routing.md

 #### params

-Each dynamic page has it's own params, pulled from the URL.
+Each dynamic page has its own params, pulled from the URL.
 There are examples in the "Params" column above.

 ```elm
 type alias Params =